xizaokaiz/packaging_extrapolation/README.md

 ## About

-* This package contains partial extrapolation methods in quantum chemistry.
-* This package is written using the extrapolation method proposed in the literature.
+* This package contains partial extrapolation methods in quantum chemistry, written using the extrapolation method proposed in the literature.
 Extrapolation to the CBS limit can be done by entering two successive energies.

 ## Quickly Use